 • Mid or crank drive motors

-These motors are located by the pedals.
-They're usually more powerful and more sophisticated than wheel motors and so can give you more support and deliverit with a more natural feel.
+These motors are located between the pedals.
+They're usually more powerful and more sophisticated than wheel motors and so can give you more support and deliver it with a more natural feel.
 They will work with both derailleur and hub gears.
 They're great for all terrains and are ideal for electric-assist mountain bikes.

 Are e-bikes different to ride compared to a normal pedal bike?

 You ride an e-bike the same way you ride a normal bike.
-You might find an e-bike is heavier than a normal bike, but the electric boost more than makes up for that.
+You might find an e-bike is heavier than a normal bike, but the electric boost often makes up for that.